whitemech/LydiaSyft/README.md

 }
 ```

-More code examples can be found
+More code examples can be found in the `examples/` folder.

 ## Documentation